 Photocopied documents are not acceptable.
 Documentation should include proof of identity including photograph, date of birth and current address normally being a valid passport or UK driving licence or UK birth certificate (issued within 12 months of birth) and proof of address.
 A list of acceptable documents can be found at https://www.gov.uk/disclosure-barring-service-check.

 The DBS recommends that wherever possible identity checks are conducted on a face to face basis.
-Applicants are therefore encouraged to bring their DBS form and documents to Cardiff Metropolitan's iZone (open between 10-4 Monday to Friday).
+Applicants therefore can either use the Post Office to verify their documents (information below), or bring their documents to Cardiff Metropolitan's iZone (open between 10-4 Monday to Friday).

-The Post Office also offers an Identity Checking Service for which there is a charge, for customers that need to have photocopies of identity documents certified as a true likeness of the original, eliminating the need for proof of identity to be sent to Cardiff Metropolitan University.
+The Post Office offers an Identity Checking Service at a cost of £5, for customers that need to have photocopies of identity documents certified as a true likeness of the original, eliminating the need to visit the Univeristy to prove identity.

 Dos and Don'ts

 To ensure your application can be submitted we have put some do's and dont's which you can follow when undertaking the process:

 DO read the Applicant User Guide at the following page

 DO ensure that you have a minimum of 3 identity documents.
 To see a full list, visit the

 DO have a full address histoy for the last five years.

 DO take as much time as needed.
 The system allows users to undertake the process in their own time and return to the form as oftern as needed to complete the process.